jkgnuamah/nece-lab/content/authors/grads/_index.md

 ---
 # Display name
-# title: Joseph Nuamah
+ title: Enrico Laoh, MS Student

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-# role: Assistant Professor
+ role: Research Assistant

 # Organizations/Affiliations
 organizations: